alikafel12/FTP-Server-Client/README.md

 # FTP Server Client

-Implemented a file transfer protocol between a server and client in C for a class project
+Implemented a file transfer protocol between a server and client in C for a class project for my systems programming class.

 # Built With